Wills and trusts attorney in Lynchburg

 Should I try to avoid probate in Virginia?

-Probate is public and can be time consuming, but it is workable for many estates.
+Probate is public and can be time consuming and costly, but it is workable for certain estates.
 A properly funded living trust can reduce court involvement and streamline administration when privacy and speed are priorities.

 Can I rely on an online will form?